 These easy chocolate Greek yogurt banana muffins are sweet, flavorful, super moist, and require just one bowl to make.
 Take advantage of over-ripe bananas with these super chocolate-y, bakery-style favorites!

 Easy chocolate Greek yogurt banana muffins

-Before we left, there were some overly speckled bananas on the counter, begging to either be frozen for smoothies or baked into bread, and I chose the latter, whipping up a batch of chocolate Greek yogurt banana muffins based on this ever-popular recipe.
+We’ve had some overly speckled bananas on the counter, begging to either be frozen for smoothies or baked into bread.
+Choosing the latter, I whipped up a batch of chocolate Greek yogurt banana muffins based on this ever-popular recipe.
 I think y’all enjoy one-bowl recipes as much as I do!